ghorwin/CXTSimFit/README.md

 ## Documentation

-The mathematical theory is written down in a small paper: [CXTSimFit Manual](doc/cxtsimfit_manual.pdf)
+The mathematical theory is written down in a small paper:

+A. Nicolai, _CXT SIM-FIT Manual_, 2009, Technical Report, [cxtsimfit_manual.pdf](doc/cxtsimfit_manual.pdf)

 ## How does it work

 The software computes the solution of the convection-diffusion-equation (see model description in the manual).
-When you run the software, you can enter the model parameters, run the simulation and plot the calculated results with the "Add curve" button:
+You can enter the model parameters, run the simulation and plot the calculated results with the "Add curve" button:

 ![Manually added curve](doc/CXTSimFit_single_curve.png)